 3 The originator sends the application and graphics file to ISO/TC 10/SC 1 or ISO/TC 10/SC 10.

-4 ISO/TC 10/SC 1 or ISO/TC 10/SC 10 forwards the documents to the validation team (appointed group of experts).
+4 ISO/TC 10/SC 1 or ISO/TC 10/SC 10 forwards the documents to the validation team (appointed group of Experts).

 5 The validation team reviews the application and symbol according to the following areas: